Tesla Controller Bridge

 Tesla doesn't see the ESP32 in Bluetooth settings

 Make sure the Xbox controller is already connected to the ESP32 first (solid LED).
 The ESP32 only advertises to Tesla after the controller is connected.
-Also verify you're using the classic ESP32-WROOM or Pico D4, not an S2/S3/C3 variant.
+Also verify you're using the classic ESP32-WROOM, not an S2/S3/C3 variant.

 Buttons or sticks don't work correctly in game